ConnectivityFoundry/AwaLWM2M/README.md

 ### Documentation.

-Awa LWM2M documentation is available both at a general level (project information, user and developer guides), and a techinical level (the API guide).
+Awa LWM2M documentation is available both at a general level (project information, user and developer guides), and a technical level (the API guide).
 All documentation is available in this repository.
 The *doc* directory contains information relating to the project in general, and the *api/doc* directory contains the lower level documentation for the Awa API.

 Note that for our purposes the terms *user* and *developer* have the following definitions: